 Monday-Friday7:30 a.m.-5:30 p.m.

+While the Board of County Commissioners use many tools to learn what is on the minds of residents and businesses, such as informal surveys and public meetings, formal surveys like the one conducted in 2010 are only sent every four or five years.
+The county-conducted 2010 citizen survey revealed that 95 percent of the 1,319 unincorporated Jefferson County residents who responded rated Jeffco as an "excellent" or "good" place to live.
+This was up five percent from the 2004 survey, according to the final results report from the National Research Center (NRC) of Boulder.
 About 45 percent of the 3,000 households in unincorporated Jefferson County that received the survey responded.
 The National Research Center, which conducted the survey for $24,700 for the county, usually sees a 25 to 40 percent response rate.
 The margin of error is plus or minus three percent.
 The survey questionnaire was limited to five pages and asked a variety of standardized, open-ended and close-ended questions.
 Questions measured perceptions of the quality of life, county services and customer service in Jefferson County.
 The county plans to use the report for short-term and long-term strategic planning and communications.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511

-© 2013-2015 Jefferson County, CO.
+© 2013-2017 Jefferson County, CO.